We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Final thoughts on the best winter jackets

 The best winter coats and jackets are wardrobe essentials for anyone who will experience cold weather.
-The best winter jacket for you will suit the climate you’re in and won’t prohibit you from participating in your favorite outdoor activities.
+The best winter jacket for you will suit your climate and won’t prohibit you from participating in your favorite outdoor activities.
 Water and wind resistance are certainly must-have features, and we recommend never saying no to a removable hood.
 Choose a casual coat for everyday wear and a performance coat for more demanding activities like trail running, or select a combination for a great winter jacket that will keep you cozy during the winter seasons to come.